davidmalcolm/gcc-global-state/pass-patterns.rst

        MAYBE STATIC mudflap_state *mudflap_;
        MAYBE STATIC lower_vector_state *lower_vector_;

-   }; // class universe
+   }; // class context

 In a global-state build these state instances will be singletons and thus global variables.
-In a shared-library build these state instances will be allocated when the universe is constructed.
+In a shared-library build these state instances will be allocated when the context is constructed.

-If the state is GTY-marked, then the universe needs to call the state's gty hooks when the universe's gty hooks run.
+If the state is GTY-marked, then the context needs to call the state's gty hooks when the context's gty hooks run.